ndiom10/ndiom10/README.md

 # About Me:
-I am a 3nd Year Computer Science Major at the University of Virginia pursuing a Bachelor’s in Arts.
+I am a 4th Year Computer Science Major at the University of Virginia pursuing a Bachelor’s in Arts.
 I am currently working on small projects and cybersecurity training.
 I am looking to collaborate on side projects to build outside of school and work experience.
-I am looking for help in learning more about cybersecurity and working on larger projects and getting into web development.
-I am currently learning Discrete Math in my courses, learning the logical side of computer science.
-Ask me about sports, music, CS anything, looking to meet more new people every day.
-One fun fact about me is I was born in Tanzania, a country in East Africa.
+I am looking to learn more about cybersecurity and working on larger projects.
+I am currently working as an activity creator for Computer4Kids and while pursuing certifications for cybersecurity.
+Ask me about sports, music, anything in tech, looking to meet more new people every day.
+One fun fact about me is that I was born in Tanzania, a country on the coast of East Africa.

 ## Socials: